waf/waf.github.com/content/acrylamid-with-virtualenv-and-pip.rst

     With Acrylamid you can write your weblog entries with your editor of choice in Markdown, reStructuredText or textile.
 With several content filters you can pimp your HTML (typography, math, hyphenation).
 Acrylamid provides a very sophisticated CLI and integrates perfectly with any DVCes.
 It generates completely static HTML you can host everywhere.

-As of September 2013, the Acrylamid website recommends using the older easy_install installation method, but I much prefer to use a standard virtualenv/pip based setup.
+As of September 2013, the Acrylamid website recommends using the older easy_install installation method, but I much prefer to use a standard virtualenv/pip-based setup.
 I've detailed the installation and configuration steps below.

 Up and Running
 ==============

 The first thing we need to do is install virtualenv_.
 You can find the virtualenv command in your OS's repositories.
 Make sure you get the Python2 version, as Acrylamid is a Python2 application.

-After we have it installed, let's use it to create our empty Python virtual environment:
+After we have virtualenv installed, let's use it to create our empty Python virtual environment:

 .. code-block:: console